omiallison/Web-Server-JS/README.md

 Contributors:
 Omi Allison | @omiallison

-WHAT: A testing server to help with website making.
+WHAT: A testing server to help with website creation/development.

 WHEN: Before publishing a website, to make sure everything is proportional to your standards.